-

 Equality Diversity and Inclusion (EDI) – what legal obligations are placed on an employer to ensure equality, diversity and inclusion in the workplace?

-Employers in Mexico are subject to a range of legal obligations relating to EDI, which are set out across various legal instruments.
-At the highest level, Article 1 of the Mexican Constitution—the country’s supreme legal norm—prohibits discrimination on grounds such as ethnic origin, gender, age, disability, social status, health conditions, religion, sexual orientation, and marital status, among others.
+Employers in Mexico are subject to a range of legal obligations relating to EDI, which are set out across several laws, regulations and standards.
+At the highest level, Article 1 of the Mexican Constitution prohibits discrimination on grounds such as ethnic origin, gender, age, disability, social status, health conditions, religion, sexual orientation, and marital status, among others.
 It also establishes the principle of equal pay for equal work, regardless of sex, gender, or nationality.

-In addition, the Federal Labor Law establishes a number of substantive obligations for employers aimed at promoting inclusive and non-discriminatory work environments.
+The Federal Labour Law (FLL) establishes a number of substantive obligations for employers aimed at promoting inclusive and non-discriminatory work environments.
 For instance, employers are required to implement protocols to prevent gender-based discrimination and workplace violence, and to adopt reasonable accommodations—such as practical modifications to physical infrastructure or work processes—to support the inclusion of employees with disabilities.

-The EDI framework described above is further reinforced by additional national anti-discrimination legislation and international treaties ratified by Mexico.
+The EDI framework is further reinforced by additional national anti-discrimination legislation and international treaties ratified by Mexico.
 A key instrument in this regard is the Federal Law for the Prevention and Elimination of Discrimination (LFPED).
-This law provides a comprehensive legal basis for combating discrimination and promoting equality across various sectors, including the workplace.
+This law provides a comprehensive legal basis for combating discrimination and promoting equality across several sectors, including the workplace.
 Under the LFPED, public institutions are required to adopt affirmative actions and implement measures to foster inclusion.
 These may include strategies to eliminate structural barriers, promote diversity in recruitment and promotion processes, and ensure equal access to opportunities for historically marginalized groups.
-The law also encourages the adoption of codes of conduct, internal policies, and training programs to prevent discriminatory practices and create inclusive work environments, as well as to develop the process that will allow affected persons to file complaints.
+The law also encourages the adoption of codes of conduct, internal policies, and training programs to prevent discriminatory practices and create inclusive work environments, as well as to provide the process to be followed in case of a discrimination complaints attributed to individuals, natural or legal persons, as well as to federal public servants, and to the federal public authorities.

 -

-Workplace welfare – the law governing health and safety at work is addressed in the Health and Safety international guide, in respect of ESG are there any legal duties on employers to treat employees fairly and with respect?
+Workplace welfare – in respect of ESG are there any legal duties on employers to treat employees fairly and with respect?

-Mexico imposes robust legal obligations on employers to ensure fair and respectful treatment of employees, in accordance with the protections afforded by the Constitution, the Federal Labor Law (FLL), and Mexican Officials Standards.
+The Constitution, the FLL and Mexican Standards impose robust legal obligations on employers to ensure fair and respectful treatment of employees.
 Key provisions include:

-- Equality and Non-Discrimination.- The Constitution categorically prohibits discrimination that undermines human dignity.
-In the labour context, this means employers must treat workers equally, regardless of characteristics such as gender, nationality, age, incapacity, social condition, health, religion, migration status, sexual orientation, or other projected categories.
-It requires an employer to respect human dignity and liberty.
+• Equality and Non-Discrimination: The Constitution categorically prohibits discrimination that undermines human dignity.
+In the labor context, this means employers must treat workers equally, regardless of characteristics such as gender, nationality, gender, age, incapacity, social condition, health, religion, migration status, sexual orientations, or other projected categories.
+It requires the employer to respect human dignity and liberty.

-- Fair Compensation and Benefits.- Employers are legally required to provide fair remuneration and certain benefits.
+• Fair Compensation and Benefits: Employers are constitutionally obliged to provide fair remuneration and certain benefits.
 For example, workers must receive at least a minimum wage sufficient for a decent living, and they have a right to share in company profits.

-- Collective Labour Rights.- Fair treatment includes respecting workers’ collective rights.
+• Collective Labor Rights: Fair treatment includes respecting workers’ collective rights.
 The Constitution protects the right of both workers and employers to organize for their interests, form or join labour unions, and to strike.
-Any attempt by an employer to repress these rights is contrary to Article 123 of the Constitution.
+Any attempt by an employer to repress these rights is unconstitutional.
 Strikes are lawful when aimed at achieving a balance between labour and capital.
 These provisions obligate employers to engage with unions in good faith and refrain from union-busting or retaliation for protected activities.

-- Occupational Health and Safety.- The Constitution guarantees workers the right to healthful and safe workplace conditions.
-The FLL contains multiple clauses on safety, for example, it requires employers to install and operate their workplaces in accordance with the regulations and official standards on safety, health, and the work environment, to prevent accidents and occupational illnesses.
+• Occupational Health and Safety: The Constitution guarantees workers the right to healthful and safe conditions.
+Employers have a non-delegable duty to ensure safe and healthy working conditions.
+FLL contains multiple clauses on safety, for example, employers must install and operate their workplaces in accordance with the regulations and official standards on safety, health, and the work environment, to prevent accidents and occupational diseases.

-- Psychosocial risk prevention.- Standard NOM-035-STPS-2018 is particularly relevant to “respectful treatment” – it requires employers to prevent workplace psychosocial risk factors and violence.
-Employers must implement a policy to prevent psychosocial hazards and workplace violence, and to promote a favourable organizational environment.
-They are required to identify and analyse psychosocial risk factors (such as excessive workloads or work stress), take measures to prevent work-related stress and attend to any practices contrary to a respectful environment or any acts of workplace violence.
+• Psychosocial risk prevention: Mexican Official Standard NOM-035-STPS-2018 is particularly relevant to the principle of “respectful treatment” – it requires employers to prevent workplace psychosocial risk factors and violence.
+Employers must implement a policy to prevent psychosocial hazards and workplace violence, and to promote a favorable organizational environment.
+They are required to identify and analyze psychosocial risk factors (such as excessive workloads or work stress), take measures to prevent work-related stress and attend to any practices contrary to a respectful environment or any acts of workplace violence.

-- ILO Conventions.– Freedom of Association ILO 87; Right to Collective Bargaining ILO 98; Elimination of Forced or Compulsory Labor ILO 29 & 105; Abolition of Child Labor ILO 138 & 182; Equality and Non-Discrimination ILO 100 & 111; Convention on Violence and Harassment ILO 190, among others.
+• ILO Conventions: Freedom of Association ILO 87; Right to Collective Bargaining ILO 98; Elimination of Forced or Compulsory Labour ILO 29 & 105; Abolition of Child Labour ILO 138 & 182; Equality and Non-Discrimination ILO 100 & 111; Convention on Violence and Harassment ILO 190, among others.

-- United States-Mexico-Canada Agreement (USMCA).- These obligations are reinforced by international commitments under the USMCA which links trade benefits to compliance with labour rights, as well as ESG reporting regimes (that the current US administration is in the process of eliminating) and other mechanisms that demand transparency on workplace practices.
+• United States-Mexico-Canada Agreement (USMCA): These obligations are reinforced by international commitments under the USMCA (T-MEC), which links trade benefits to compliance with labour rights, as well as ESG reporting regimes and other mechanisms that demand transparency on workplace practices.

 -